Understanding your health

 • Irritability, sadness

-• Feeling slowed down or confused
+• Feeling of being in slow motion or confused

-• Balance problems
+• Balance disorders

-• Headaches that worsen
+Headaches that worsen Possible cerebral hemorrhage

-• Significant weakness or numbness in the legs or arms
+Significant weakness or numbness Brain injury

-• Loss of balance or marked incoordination
+Loss of balance or marked incoordination Cerebellar damage

-• Significant nausea or repeated vomiting
+Severe nausea or repeated vomiting Intracranial pressure

-When do the symptoms of a concussion appear?
+When do the symptoms appear?

 Symptoms may appear immediately after the injury, but also in the days that follow.
 It is therefore important to be vigilant in the hours and days following an injury in order to monitor the signs and symptoms of concussion.

-What are the causes of a concussion?
+What causes a concussion?

 • A direct blow to the head (receiving a punch, getting hit on the head with a heavy object)